Learn to Hunt

 Omaha District/DNR - Public Notices

-The Iowa Department of Natural Resources (IDNR) proposes to issue Section 401 Water Quality Certification for the Rock Island District Corps of Engineer’s (Corps) Regional Permit 36.
+The Iowa Department of Natural Resources (Iowa DNR) proposes to issue Section 401 Water Quality Certification for the U.S. Army Corps of Engineers Kansas City District Section 14 Emergency Streambank Protection Program Projects.
 Section 401 Water Quality Certification is the statement that a project will not cause a violation of Iowa's Water Quality Standards.

-Anyone wishing to comment on the intent to proceed with issuance of the Section 401 Certification must do so in writing by COB on May 30, 2017.
+Anyone wishing to comment on the intent to proceed with issuance of the Section 401 Certification must do so in writing by COB on December 8, 2017.
 All relevant comments will be considered.
-Written comments should be submitted to IDNR, Chris Schwake, Wallace State Office Building, 502 E. 9th Street, Des Moines, IA 50319-0034 or electronically at Christine.email@example.com .
+Written comments should be submitted to Iowa DNR, Chris Schwake, Wallace State Office Building, 502 E. 9th Street, Des Moines, IA 50319-0034 or electronically at Christine.email@example.com .

 US Department of the Army, Omaha